FAQ about Library Operations and Policies

 Please keep the library open longer.

-At present (9/2006) the library building is open 82.5 hours/week during the school year and 76.5 hours/week during the summer.
-BIBLOS and most Internet accessible databases are available 22 hours/day, 7 days/week.
-The library is always open before class starts and after class ends.
+At present (6/2009) the library building is open 74.5 hours/week during the school year and a bit less during the summer.
+Most Internet accessible databases are available 23 hours/day, 7 days/week.
+The library generally opens before class starts and closes after class ends.
 So the library already has liberal hours.
 However, we realize some students work odd hours, commute long distances and wish to be on campus only two days/week, or have other schedule problems.
 For that reason library staff monitor facility use to see if changes are warranted.
 We occasionally survey building occupancy by time of day and day of week.
 We tabulate both circulation activity and library catalog searches by time of day.
 In other words, we know how many people are in the building every hour of the day.
 We know how many items are borrowed every hour of the day, and we know how many searches are executed every hour of the day.
-We want to respond to student desires, but every additional one hour/week open requires three people on duty (including media center) and costs over a thousand dollars per year (= 3 x 50 x average-hourly-wage), so increases must be based on substantial need.
-The information we have indicates only a few students would actually use longer hours.
+We want to respond to student desires, but every additional one hour/week open requires three people on duty (including media center) and costs well over a thousand dollars per year (= 3 x 50 x average-hourly-wage), so increases must be based on substantial need.

 Why do the main circulation desk and the media center close before the building closes?